firesidefiction/firesidefiction.github.io/_posts/news/2017-03-08-its-awards-season.md

 And finally, we have lots of contenders for your nominating pleasure in the Best Short Story category:

-[_This is Not a Wardrobe Door_](http://firesidefiction.com/issue29/chapter/this-is-not-a-wardrobe-door/) by A. Merc Rustad
+[_This is Not a Wardrobe Door_](http://firesidefiction.com/issue29/chapter/this-is-not-a-wardrobe-door/) by Merc Fenn Wolfmoore

 [_All That Holds Me Together_](http://firesidefiction.com/issue29/chapter/all-that-holds-me-together/) by A. K. Snyder